NeurodataWithoutBorders/nwb-overview/docs/source/file_read/matnwb/untyped.rst

 .. image:: /img/datastub.png

-**DataPipes** are similar to DataStubs but also allow you to write your data to disk.
+**DataPipes** are similar to DataStubs in that they allow you to load data from disk; however, they also provide a wide array of features that allow the user to write data to disk, either by streaming parts of data in at a time or by compressing the data before writing.
 The DataPipe is an advanced type and users looking to leverage DataPipe's capabilities to stream/iteratively write or compress data should read the `Advanced Data Write Tutorial <https://neurodatawithoutborders.github.io/matnwb/tutorials/html/dataPipe.html>`_.

 Links and Views
 ~~~~~~~~~~~~~~~

-**Links** (either ``types.untyped.SoftLink`` or ``types.untyped.ExternalLink``) are views either back into the read NWB file or some other NWB file outside of the currently read one. *SoftLinks* contain a path into the same NWB file while *ExternalLinks* additionally hold a ``filename`` field to point to an external NWB file.
+**Links** (either ``types.untyped.SoftLink`` or ``types.untyped.ExternalLink``) are views that point to another NWB object, either within the same file or in another external one. *SoftLinks* contain a path into the same NWB file while *ExternalLinks* additionally hold a ``filename`` field to point to an external NWB file.
 Both types use their ``deref`` methods to retrieve the NWB object that they point to though *SoftLinks* require the NwbFile object that was read in.

 .. code-block:: MATLAB